LucasJeanes/ProgrammerProjectCpp/README.md

 ## Features
 - **Multithreaded Execution**: Each raindrop is handled by a separate thread.
-- **Randomized Effects**: Raindrops have varying speeds, lengths, and positions.
+- **Randomised Effects**: Raindrops have varying speeds, lengths, and positions.
-- **Console Manipulation**: Includes cursor movement, color changes, and window resizing.
+- **Console Manipulation**: Includes cursor movement, colour changes, and window resizing.
-- **Customizable Parameters**: Configure rain density, trail length, and speed.
+- **Customisable Parameters**: Configure rain density, trail length, and speed.

 ---